ceramicnetwork/benchie/README.md

 import { scenario } from "./benchie/benchmark.js"; // If the scenario file is in `/src`

 scenario("Scenario Title", (perform) => {
+  perform.tagged('first', 'second'); // Optional.
+Can later run only scenarios with specific tags.
   // Place for ancillary stuff: variables, helper functions, etc.

   perform.beforeAll(async () => {